rosflight/rosflight_docs/docs/rosflight/user-guide/ros2-setup.md

 ```bash
 docker run --name rosflight -it -v /dev:/dev --privileged --network host -v ~/rosflight_ws:/rosflight_ws --env="DISPLAY" --env="QT_X11_NO_MITSHM=1" --volume="/tmp/.X11-unix:/tmp/.X11-unix:rw" osrf/ros:humble-desktop-full
 ```

+!!! warning
+    During testing, we found some strange behavior with ROS when running a GUI enabled container on a system with ROS already installed.
+If you need a GUI enabled system, try to do so on a system without ROS installed (or at the very least avoid sourcing/using ROS on your system).
+Also avoid having multiple GUI enabled containers running at once.

 Some other useful Docker commands: